adhocteam/ca-alert/README.md

 #### d.
 Used at least a minimum of three (3) “user-centric design” techniques and/or tools

- We used the following user-centric design techniques and tools
+ We used the following user-centric design techniques and tools:

 - Early and often contact with potential users
 - Tested prototypes of solutions with real people